II session 15 – 27.07.2026

 Tomasz Strahl

 top rank cellist, solo and chamber artist, teacher.
 Student of K. Michalik at Chopin Academy of Music in Warsaw, postgraduate studies with T. Kühne at Hochschule für Musik, Vienna.
 Top prizes and awards at many competitions.
 Performs and records all over the world.
-Professor of cello and Dean of the Department of Instruments of the the Fryderyk Chopin University of Music in Warsaw.
-He teaches master classes in Europe and Japan.
-Received a Frederic award from the Polish Record Industry, the Gold Cross of Merit, the Culture Minister’s Award Gloria Artis and the Cross Polonia Restituta.
+Professor of cello at the Fryderyk Chopin University of Music in Warsaw.
+He teaches masterclasses in Europe and Japan.
+Received the Fryderyk award from the Polish Record Industry, the Gold Cross of Merit, the Culture Minister’s Award Gloria Artis medal and the Cross Polonia Restituta.
+In 2024 he was elected as Rector of the Fryderyk Chopin University of Music for the years 2024-2028.

 Mateusz Szmyt